-Township is responsible for the movement of goods, services, people, and business in timely, safe, reliable, and cost-efficient manner, with ensured sustainability.
-Road Related networks are the backbone of the stronger economy, business, and quality of life of citizens.
-Business gets promoted, new employment opportunities get generated, chances of new markets creation with easy access of good roads and related assets.
-Road related assets are used to support reliable, efficient, and safe transportation through road networks, traffic signs and signals, sidewalk, signage, streetlights, and improved pavement markings.
+Township is responsible for the movement of goods, services, people, and business in a timely, safe, reliable, and cost-efficient manner, with ensured sustainability.
+Road Related networks are the backbone of the stronger economy, business, and quality of life for its citizens.
+As businesses grow, generating new employment opportunities, the need for a good road network and its related assets is important to maintain.
+Road related assets, such as traffic signs, signals, sidewalk, signage, streetlights, and improved pavement markings are used to support reliable, efficient, and safe transportation through the road network.